Quantum loop groups and $K$-theoretic stable envelopes: Introduction

 where $\text{proj}_X$, $\text{proj}_Y$ denote the standard projections from $X \times Y$ onto the factors.
 Given correspondences $\Gamma \in K(X \times Y)$ and $\Gamma' \in K(Y \times Z)$, we have

 where the composition of correspondences is the operation defined by

+The assumption that the support of $\Gamma$ is proper over $X$ ensures that the push-forward map above is well-defined.

-If the smooth algebraic variety $X$ is acted on by a torus $T$, we may consider the equivariant algebraic $K$-theory group $K_T(X)$, and all the constructions above apply.
-In particular, the equivariant localization theorem states that elements of $K_T(X)$ are completely determined by their restriction to the connected components $F \subset X^T$ (up to torsion).
+Let us now assume that $X$ is a smooth algebraic variety acted on by a torus $T$.
+We may consider the equivariant algebraic $K$-theory group $K_T(X)$, and all the constructions above apply.
+In particular, the equivariant localization theorem states that elements of $K_T(X)$ are completely determined (up to torsion) by their restriction to the connected components $F \subset X^T$.
 In particular, the composition rule \eqref{eqn:composition of correspondences} states that

 for all connected components $F$, $F'$ of the fixed point sets of $X^T$, $Z^T$, where the sum in the right-hand side runs over all the connected components $G$ of $Y^T$.

 We may drop the properness assumption on the support of correspondences if we only work with $T$-varieties $X$ with proper fixed point set $X^T$ (this will be the case throughout the present paper).
 In this case, one may regard $K_T(X)$ as a module over $K_T(\text{point}) = \text{Rep}_T$, and consider the localized equivariant $K$-theory group